 Students may earn an Associate in Applied Arts and Sciences Degree in Irrigation Technology upon completion of the two-year program of study.
 The Irrigation Technology degree prepares graduates for highly skilled entry-level positions within the industry and/or transferability to Washington State University.
 This provides students the flexibility to pursue a technical field of study with an option to continue their education and earn a Bachelor of Science degree.
-A Irrigation Technology Certificate is available upon completion of the first year of the program.
+A Center Pivot Irrigation Certificate is available upon completion of the first year of the program.

 Students may earn an Associate in Applied Arts and Sciences Degree in Water Resources Technology upon completion of the two-year program of study.